Want to change up the way you make brewed coffee? Try one of these 6 unique ways to make smooth and delicious coffee!

 Pour Over

-- Charming to display on an open shelf.
+• Charming to display on an open shelf.

-- Can also use a drip cone.
+• You can also use a drip cone.

-- Produces a clean and well-extracted coffee.
+• Produces clean and well-extracted coffee grounds.

-Follow the method here to make pour over coffee.
+Follow the method here to make pour-over coffee.

-Buy a pour over coffee kit here.
+Buy a pour-over coffee kit here.

 Aeropress